smhurf/lewagon_challenges/01-Python/01-Programming-Basics/08-Optional-Sudoku-Solver/README.md

 ## Exercise

-Open the `sudoku.py` file and implement the `is_valid()` instance method of the `SudokuSolver` class.
+Open the `sudoku.py` file and implement the `sudoku_validator()` method.
 To check if your code is working, you can run the tests with:

 ```bash
 ./check.sh